Skip to content

 ne

-The ne method is one of the fundamental methods in MyBatis-Plus for constructing query conditions, used to set a not-equal condition for a single field.
+The ne method is one of the fundamental methods in MyBatis-Plus for building query conditions.
+It is used to set a not-equal condition for a single field.

 Scope of Use